spotlightishere/dotfiles/README.md

 Please don't consider this a great basis for your own configuration - it works well for me!
 As such, some things may make assumptions you would not as well :)

+A few assumptions are made, reflecting my current knowledge of Nix:
+ - All Darwin machines are assumed to be desktop devices.
+    - (This is not true, but... we'll take it.)
+ - All Linux machines are... not, and fit a dotfiles-only configuration.
+    - (This is not true, but for the most part works due to packages being provided by other package managers.)

 ## Installation
 This may require things to be adapted based on the platform.